 Ideas are tested through experimentation and then noted, rejected, or changed to something better or more valuable.

 Empirical practices are used in Scrum to ensure continuous improvement of workflows and real results.
 Scrum allows continuous improvement through its events (Daily Scrum, Retrospective, and Sprint Review).
 These events are inspection and adaptation opportunities that take place at regular intervals.

 The inspection gives the team information about what they are doing well and what areas of their work can be improved.
 The goal of continuous improvement of Scrum is to provide higher value to end-users.

-Following Scrum and its rules and ideas cannot simply help the team and the organization. Тeam members' experience and the ability to improve and develop all Scrum roles are the main criteria for success.
+Scrum’s rules and ideas cannot help the team and the organization by itself. Тeam members' experience and the ability to improve and develop all Scrum roles are the main criteria for success.
 Another essential factor for the significant development of the organization, teams, and products is the deep understanding of Scrum processes and culture from all key roles.
 The organization should not interfere in any negative way.

-BVOP states that the most significant obstacles to Scrum are the inexperience of the organization and the inexperience of the teams.
+BVOP states that the most significant obstacle for Scrum is the inexperience of the organization and its teams.

 Possible reasons for an organization not to use Scrum purposefully could be:

 - Senior management's fear of using Agile methodologies.